Audio/MIDI multitrack recording software

 Note: this feature is available in the Pro edition only.

 Comparing your master with similar commercial recordings can be very helpful.
-If it sounds similar you can expect your master to sound good on a wide range of playback systems.
-If it sounds very different you've probably made a mix that sounds good on your audio system only.
+If it sounds similar, you can expect your master to sound good on a wide range of playback systems.
+If it sounds very different, you've probably made a mix that sounds good only on your audio system.

 Ref button